JalalAmeerzai/ch-api-docs/ch-multipass-token-service.md

 The following are available gRPC methods for multipass token endpoints.

 #### `GenerateToken()`
-> 1. Authenticate user with AWS Cognito
-> 2. Generate Shopify MultiPass Token to allow user to sign into Shopify
+> Generates a Shopify MultiPass Token

 ##### REST Endpoint
 - **METHOD:** `POST`